What to see in Milan in 2 days

 Gucci shop

-handbags, windowshop, gucci, milan, Italy
+handbags, windowshop, gucci, milano

 esspresso, coffee, milan, Italy